You're using an outdated browser. This website will not display correctly and some features will not work.

 Obligations of dedicated locator

-(10) Subject to subsection (13), within 10 business days after a dedicated locator receives a notification from the Corporation about a locate request in respect of a project that may affect underground infrastructure owned or operated by one or more affected members, the dedicated locator shall do either of the following with respect to each affected member’s underground infrastructure:
+(10) Within 10 business days after a dedicated locator receives a notification under clause (9.1) (a) in respect of a dedicated locator request, the dedicated locator shall do either of the following with respect to each affected member’s underground infrastructure:

 1. Mark on the ground the location of the member’s underground infrastructure and provide a written document containing information respecting the location of the underground infrastructure.